ziynet/CRINET/README.md

-# Crinet (CeRna Interaction NETwork)
+# CRINET (CeRna Interaction NETwork)
-Crinet: A computational tool to infer genome-wide competing endogenous RNA (ceRNA) interactions and groups
+CRINET: A computational tool to infer genome-wide competing endogenous RNA (ceRNA) interactions and groups

 To learn more about Crinet, read our paper at: https://journals.plos.org/plosone/article/authors?id=10.1371/journal.pone.0251399